chadbramwell/write_a_c_compiler/README.md

 * Paged Allocator for ASTNodes.
 * Try new simplify rule: Variable elimination (ex: "int main(){int a = 2;return a;}" should become "int main(){return 2;}"
 * Add warning for uninitialized variable
+* Cleanup strings table when running multiple tests. (it never frees and probably has some impact on perf results)
 * Add equivalent warnings to what Clang produces:
 ```
 ../stage_4/valid/and_true.c:2:14: warning: use of logical '&&' with constant operand [-Wconstant-logical-operand]